 BlackBerry KEYone software

-It is Android 7.1 Nougat, which will run on the BlackBerry KEYone.
-BlackBerry has confirmed that security updates will be released continuously throughout the life of the device, including, of course, the monthly security updates from Google for Android.
-BlackBerry also encrypted the processor for more security.
+The BlackBerry KEYone features Android 7.1.1 Nougat (including the security patch).
+BlackBerry has confirmed that security updates will be issued continuously throughout the lifespan of the product, and this obviously includes Google’s monthly security updates for Android.
+BlackBerry also encrypted the processor for added security.